cookiengineer/stutter/README.md

 call log on console with variable and ratio

-if variable is greater than 2 do
+if variable is greater than 2 then

-	if variable is greater than 2.5 do call log on console with this is an example else if variable is lower than 2.5 do call alert on console with this is another example else
+	if variable is greater than 2.5 then call log on console with this is an example else if variable is lower than 2.5 then call alert on console with this is another example else
-		call log on console with foo bar end of condition
+		call log on console with foo bar end

-end of condition
+end

 let examples be a Number Array